 Discontinuation of SSRIs

-Medications classified as reuptake inhibitors, for example selective serotonin reuptake inhibitors (SSRIs), are commonly prescribed for PTSD and depression.
-The desired effects come about through several neural mechanisms.
+Medications classified as reuptake inhibitors are commonly prescribed for PTSD and depression.
+For example, think selective serotonin reuptake inhibitors (SSRIs).
+Several neural mechanisms produce the desired effects.
 After chronic use, there is a change in the number and function of the reuptake proteins the drugs target.
-This likely ties into how SSRIs work but also plays a role in the side effects people experience when they stop taking them .
+As a result, this likely ties into how SSRIs work but also plays a role in the side effects people experience when they stop taking them .

-Upon discontinuing a reuptake inhibitor medication, a person may experience withdrawal symptoms as the brain adapts to no longer having the medication on board.
-To allow neurotransmitter systems to adjust and to minimize adverse symptoms, these types of medications are recommended to be tapered slowly, reducing the dose incrementally rather than stopping quickly.
+So, upon discontinuing a reuptake inhibitor medication, a person may experience withdrawal symptoms as the brain adapts to no longer having the medication on board.
+These types of medications come with slow tapering recommendations.
+This allows neurotransmitter systems to adjust and minimize adverse symptoms, thus reducing the dose incrementally rather than stopping quickly.
 It’s unclear how long it takes for the serotonin system to reach equilibrium after discontinuation of reuptake inhibitors, some people experience withdrawal symptoms for weeks or even years .